D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ## Conditional Operations and Assets

-Any operation entry inside a plugin operation file (Section 2 / Section 6 / Section 7), and any asset entry in the manifest (Section 8), may include an optional **`condition`** block.
+Any operation entry inside a plugin operation file (Section 2 / Section 6 / Section 7, including both `missiles.json` and `monsters.json` operations), and any asset entry in the manifest (Section 8), may include an optional **`condition`** block.
 Before the operation or asset copy runs, the launcher evaluates the condition against the current parameter values:

 - if the condition evaluates to **true**, the operation/asset is applied as usual;
 - if the condition evaluates to **false**, the operation/asset is **skipped**;